jeff1evesque/machine-learning/contributing.md

  any references to a file, or method *should* be wrapped by a single quote.

 **Note:** commits should be granular, such that, every commit corresponds to a small change within *one* file.
-In some cases, when a commit spans multiple files, when changes are very similar, or when merging one branch, into the current branch, the filename can be omitted:
+However, exceptions include grouping very similar changes as one commit, or when merging one branch into another branch.
+In these cases, the filename can be omitted from the commit message:

 ```text
 #2844: conform boolean values to python syntax